BaedouAdeniyi/SQL-DataCleaning-EDA/README.md

   - Top Industries by Layoffs:
     The industries with the most layoffs include Retail (70,157), Consumer (67,675), Transportation (59,417), Other (59,261), and Food (45,625).
 Insight: Layoffs are concentrated in sectors like retail, consumer goods, and transportation, which may indicate industry-specific challenges or trends affecting workforce reductions.
+  - Top HQ_location by Layoffs:
+    The largest layoffs are concentrated in major headquarters locations.
+The SF Bay Area leads by a wide margin with 184,151 layoffs, followed by Seattle (53,562), New York City (35,829), and Austin (33,545).
+Bengaluru (30,207), London (19,451), Amsterdam (18,065), Boston (16,591), Berlin (13,786), and Stockholm (13,692) complete the top ten.
+This highlights that U.S. tech hubs dominate layoff counts, while select international cities also face significant workforce reductions.

 ### Step 6:  Data anaylsis (Layoff date)
 - **Goal**: To analyze layoff events over time, examining trends by year and month, and calculating cumulative monthly layoffs to understand how workforce reductions accumulate over time.